 In contrast, in the first month after Reade came forward, mentions of her name on left-leaning cable news have been almost nonexistent.
 CNN mentioned her nine times, while MSNBC mentioned her name just once.
 Broadening the search to any mention of “allegations” against Biden still yields just 15 mentions on CNN and 10 on MSNBC.
 Google searches for Reade’s name are just a tenth of those for Blasey Ford’s over their respective first months after going public.

-From the flagship #MeToo group, Times Up, refusing to support Reade, and reiterating its support for Biden, to the litany of top Democratic women who have either remained silent on the issue, endorsed Biden without making comments, or come to his defense, as a feminist and strong believer in the movement, this has all been very harrowing.
+From the flagship #MeToo group, Times Up, refusing to support Reade, and reiterating its support for Biden, to the litany of top Democratic women who have either remained silent on the issue, endorsed Biden without making comments, come to his defense, or deleted past tweets supporting the #MeToo movement as a feminist and strong believer in the movement, this has all been very harrowing.

 Right wing news is all over the “gutting” of #MeToo.